raymondlouie/WF-MPL/README.md

 Also included is an example script (`main_WF_MPL.m/R/py`) which demonstrates how these two functions are run, and generates visual plots to demonstrate the performance of the MPL algorithm, using ggplot2 (Python) and matplotlib (R).

-For each of the MATLAB, Python and R implementations, the two functions implementing the WF process and MPL algorithm have the same inputs and outputs, with usage described as follows:
+For each of the MATLAB, Python and R implementations, the two functions implementing the WF process and MPL algorithm have the same inputs and outputs, described as follows:

-## Usage of `WF_sim_traj`
+## `WF_sim_traj`

  The function generating the WF trajectories is given by